UtrechtUniversity/HPC-data-synchronization/docs/Evaluation.md

 <img src="./pictures/irods.png" alt="alt text" width="322" height="320">

+> please note that these values are realized at a particular moment and not based on a highly standardized test procedure.
+The values can be regarded indicative, but deviations will occur depending on many factors.

 ## Surfdrive and other cloud storage platforms

 Many people use cloud storage platforms like Surfdrive, Dropbox, Onedrive or Google Drive.
 On these platforms, a user typically gets a certain amount of storage space for free.
 For additional storage space the user needs a paid premium account.
 At the time of writing, employees of the UU have access to a [Surfdrive](https://www.surfdrive.nl/) account with 250 GB of storage space.